bensaldich/booktok_decoding_biases_final/README.md

 “I can see the white creators who have less viewers than me…saying “here’s how I made 10,000 [dollars per month]... and they… will only have their account for a year… But me as a Black creator I’ve been here for three years and I’m not making nowhere near 10K…” (Harris et al., 2023)

 In addition to the meaningful discussion on black creators, the discourse on viewer perception provides insights into how social media users define meaning.
 According to Melany Amarikwa (2023), who builds on Anita Allen (2022) and her concept of the “Black Opticon,” this concept theorizes how black people are surveilled and discriminated against on social media through what Allen terms “Discriminatory exclusion.”
 Defined as “excluding people of colour from beneficial opportunities based on race” (Amarikwa, 2023), discriminatory exclusion occurs when individuals or a platform aims to ensure people of colour (POCs) do not receive the same treatment or financial opportunities on the platform as their white and non-POC counterparts, excluding POC from beneficial opportunities based on race.
 The available literature about the impact of TikTok on diverse creator communities and the experience of the viewers who interact with them through their content indicates the presence of discrimination against BIPOC creators.
 Although limited and specific in scope, this literature highlights the presence of an issue that must be addressed and requires further investigation.
-While this literature focused on TikTok in its entirety, the absence of focus on subcommunities within each of these studies supports the case for a more focused analysis.
-To fill the gap in the literature, the research question behind our study asks: Does the TikTok algorithm display a preference for white authors and white influencers in the #BookTok subcommunity?
 </p>

 <a name="methods"></a>